SamikDatta/covid19_vaccination/postProcessing/README.md

 The script will produce two Excel spreadsheets in the `results` folder:
 - filename `XXX.xlsx` (whatever you have made the variable `saveStr`).
 - filename `YYY.xlsx` (whatever you have made the variable `saveStr_age`).

-## How to process results files into CSV for comparing vaccination scenarios
-1. Open `writeCSVsForMike.m`
-2. Change the variable `filenameAll` to match the format that the ODE model outputs are in, so that combined with the scenario names the correct file is accessed within each iteration of theloop.
-3. Change the variable `saveStr` to the name of the CSV file you want to produce for the differences between scenarios.
-5. Run `writeCSVsForMike.m`